Data Processing Addendum (Service Provider Addendum)

 3.2 Flow-down.

 Provider will maintain written contracts with subprocessors that contain obligations materially equivalent to those imposed on Provider under this DPA to the extent applicable to the subprocessor’s services (including, where applicable, no sale/share, purpose limitation, confidentiality, security, deletion/return, and reasonable assistance with consumer/privacy requests).
-Where a subprocessor offers non-negotiable standard terms (e.g., major cloud or AI providers), Provider may satisfy this requirement by entering into or relying on that subprocessor’s standard data-processing terms, product documentation, and configuration controls that, taken together, provide protections materially equivalent to the relevant obligations in this DPA.
-If Provider cannot obtain such protections, Provider will not use that subprocessor for Customer Data or will notify Customer and allow termination of the affected Service(s) under Section 3.4.
+Where a subprocessor offers non-negotiable standard terms (e.g., major cloud or AI providers), Provider may satisfy this requirement by entering into that subprocessor's standard data-processing terms (including any applicable DPA) and relying on relevant product documentation and configuration controls, which taken together provide protections materially equivalent to the relevant obligations in this DPA.
+If Provider cannot reasonably obtain such protections, Provider will not use that subprocessor for Customer Data or will notify Customer and allow termination of the affected Service(s) under Section 3.4.

 3.3 Responsibility.